-\item A \emph{GAM} model was fitted with cubic splines.
-Since the model was designed to be additive, neither the nonlinear factors nor the interactions with the categorical predictors were taken into account. \item A \emph{XGBoost} model proposed by \citet{chen2016xgboost}.
+\item A \emph{GAM} model was fitted with cubic splines using purely additive structure.
+For the categorical predictors we used the linear terms without considering any interaction with the other predictors. \item A \emph{XGBoost} model proposed by \citet{chen2016xgboost} was used as an example of a black-box model.
 The number of boosting iterations was chosen to be between 100 trees to 5000 trees, the maximum depth of a tree was set to be between 2-6, and the learning rate was varied between 0.05-0.3.
 These hyper-parameters were chosen based on results obtained during 200 simulations separately for each training size.
 The hyper-parameters were then varied based on the training size.
 For the smaller training sizes the learning rate was chosen to be very small (0.05), with large number of trees (5000).
 The rate was increased along with decreasing number of trees as the training set increased, since a small learning rate with a large number of additive trees did not improve the results. \end{enumerate}

 The estimated $e_{\text{orig}}(\hat{f})$ was calculated from a validation set for a specific model using,

 where $\mathbf{X} = (X_1, X_2, ..., X_{52}, C_1, C_2, U_1, U_2)^{\prime}$ is the predictor vector which includes all the predictors (both important and non-important).
 The $e_{\text{switch}}$ was then estimated by,